JiyunJang-24/shortcut-learning-in-grps/README.md

 ## Update and ToDo

-1. Environment setup
+- [x] Environment setup
-2. Release and test dataset generation code
+- [x] Release and test dataset generation code
-3. Release and test diffusion policy code
+- [x] Release and test diffusion policy code
-4. Release and test OpenVLA-Mini (Please see the blog and paper for more details.MiniVLA) code
+- [x] Release and test OpenVLA-Mini code

-Pi0 code release: TODO
+- [ ] Pi0 code release: TODO

 ## Installation

-Environment setup for generating the LIBERO shortcut datasets (see Section 3.3, Experimental Verification on LIBERO, in our paper).
+Environment setup for generating the LIBERO shortcut datasets (see Section 3.3, Experimental Verification on LIBERO, in our paper for details).
 The same environment is also used for training MiniVLA.

 To install the envrionment, you should execute the following commands in sequence.